SproutSeeds/bus-mall/user-stories.md

 #User Stories

 MARKETING
-As the marketing director I want to keep track of how many times each product image is clicked on.
+As the marketing team I want to keep track of how many times each product image is clicked on.

-UX
-As the UX team I want the images to be big enough to easily be seen.
+As the marketing team I want a visual demographic

 CONSUMER